• Skip to primary navigation

 Ingredients to make banana cake and cream cheese frosting arranged individually.

 Bananas – You only need two small bananas, or one large one to make this cake.
 You’ll want your bananas to be overly ripe with plenty of brown spots.
-This will ensure the cake is sweet with noticeable banana flavour.
+This will ensure the cake is sweet with noticeable banana flavor.

 Oil – I’ve tested this recipe with both extra virgin olive oil and vegetable oil and both worked well.
 You can also use avocado or canola oil.